singh-man/books/crackingTheCoding/17_hard.md

 2       BiNode left = convert(node.left);
 3       BiNode right = convert(node.right);
 4       mergeLists(left, node, right);
-5       return left;// front of left
+5       return left; // front of left
 6   }
 ```
 To actually implement the nitty-gritty details of this, we'll need to get the head and tail of each linked list.
 We can do this several different ways.